-Ask any woman: creativity matters in a proposal.
-After all, it’s the story she’s going to have to share, over and over again.
+Ask anyone: creativity matters in a proposal.
+After all, it’s the story your significant other's going to have to share, over and over again.
 So, why not take the time to think of something a little bit more unique than hiding the ring in a piece of chocolate cake at a fancy restaurant?

 Well, Valentine’s Day happens to be right around the corner, and it’s always a popular day to get engaged.
-So to help get your creative juices flowing for an awesome proposal, we’ve rounded up a few of our favorite ideas that take into account her personality and likes, so that you’ll score a homerun in the proposal department.
+So to help get your creative juices flowing for an awesome proposal, we’ve rounded up a few of our favorite ideas that take into account the personality and likes of the person you love, so that you’ll score a homerun in the proposal department.

 As a couple, you probably have a few spots that are special to you — whether that’s because it was the spot of your first date, your first kiss, or the place where you both said those all-important three words.
-Check out this sporty couple, Owen and Becca, whose proposal took place at the stunning Red Rocks Park in Colorado — a place of great meaning to the both of them.
-Little did they know that their family and friends were in on Owen’s little surprise!
+When it came time to propose to his girlfriend, Katie, John picked her family's favorite vacation spot when she was growing up.
+As you can see in this video, a friend caught the awesome, snowy proposal in action and the rest is history!

 We might be dating ourselves here, but “Say Anything” has to be one of our favorite 80s movies.
 Who doesn’t love that iconic scene, where John Cusack’s character holds up a boombox with a song to boldly declare his love?!
 If this happens to be your girl’s favorite movie, recreate the scene by holding up your laptop (hey, it’s the new millennium) and play her favorite song as you propose.
 Of course, you’ll have to capture it all on video, so you can include it in a wedding rehearsal video or even at your wedding itself, for the ultimate “awwwwww” reaction from the crowd.
 Or, recreate a scene from a different movie that happens to be her favorite.